cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - The full set of satellite columns is determined from the relation with the most columns.
 - relations with different column outcome will fail the consistency check
-- all relations, the satellites contributes must be known by the parent
+- all relations a satellite contributes to must be known by the parent

-The simple common model use case is covered by participating on the main(unnamed) relation when without any declaration.
+The simple common model use case is covered by participating on the main (unnamed) relation when without any declaration.

 ## Participation of effectivity satellites
 Effectivity satellites contribute to the relation of their parent link.
-In case of a link, that collects multiple relations (see Modell pattern "E" above), a declaration of the relation is needed and allowed at the satellite.
+In case of a link, that collects multiple relations (see Modell pattern "E" above), a declaration of the relation at the satellite is necessary (for instance by adding the relation name to the e-sat table name).

-- the relations, the satellites contributes must be known by the parent link
+- each relation an effectivity satellite participates in must be known by the parent link

 The simple common model use case is covered by participating in the relation of the link.

 # Catalog of field mappings
-The following table lists combinations of field mappings and models as an orientation and to define the test set, a DVPD compiler must solve.
+The following table lists combinations of field mappings and models, as an orientation and to define the test set, a DVPD compiler must solve.

-- **Model**: Short notation of the model by just specifing the links with<br> \<multiplicity>\<Hub>\[\<multiplicity>\<hub>]...\<approach(RLEDS)> + ....  <br>(multiplicity os only provided when greater then 1)
+- **Model**: Short notation of the model by just specifying the links with<br> \<multiplicity>\<Hub>\[\<multiplicity>\<hub>]...\<approach (indicated by [R,L,E,D,S])> + ....  <br>(multiplicity is only provided when greater then 1)
     - A2BE = Link from A to B with 2 references to B, modeled as effectivity satellites
-    - 3AR = Link with 2 references from A to A
+    - 3AR = Link with 2 references from A to A <!-- 2 or 3? -->
     - AB3CR+ABC = Link from A to B and C with 3 references to C + Link to A,B,C
     - A3BL = 3 separate Links from A to B
 - **field distribution**: Comma separated list of the incoming fields and their mapping. \<letters of tables>\[:\<letters of relations>]